seanbreckenridge/exobrain/media/anime/databases/README.md

 ![Stats on MAL](https://i.imgur.com/Ra4w9qH.png)

-(So, at the time of writing this, theres 12286 entries that I've tried and dropped, or otherwise categorized into 'not interested in')
+(So, at the time of writing this, there's 12286 entries that I've tried and dropped, or otherwise categorized into 'not interested in')

 There was a point in early 2017 where I had watched every music video/short film on MAL, and there wasn't what I considered to be a comprehensive list, so I ended up creating [a list of my favorites](https://sean.fish/animeshorts/).